Some of our Junior (6yrs - 10yrs) sport Aikido martial arts class

 Registered as a sport in 1925, Tomiki Aikido is a relatively new competitive martial art but one that continues to grow in popularity.

 Aikido is a unique martial art, with the student learning how to assess their opponents intent and predict - and prevent - their likely actions.
 Many techniques taught in aikido training involve circular trajectories, which allow hard collisions to be avoided.
-Additionally, circular or turning movements can leverage the strength of an opponent's attack, causing the opponent to rapidly lose energy.
+Additionally, circular or turning movements can leverage the strength of an opponent's attack, causing an opponent to rapidly lose energy.

-During their study of Aikido, children learn to use their opponent's strength to their own advantage.
+During their study of Aikido, children learn to use their opponent's atacking motion to their own advantage.
 This has important relevance to schoolchildren, who may encounter bullies and aggression at school but may feel prohibited from fighting back with force.
 An important tenet of aikido is the ability to deal with an opponent's attack without necessarily causing harm.

 As such, self-defense in aikido includes three stages:

-It is important to note that students are are made painfully aware that the techniques they are taught should in no way inspire a misguided confidence in respect to defending themselves against weapons in a real life situation and that safe retreat is always the prudent choice where possible
+It is important to note that students are are made painfully aware that the techniques they are taught should in no way inspire a misguided confidence in respect to defending themselves against weapons in a real life situation and that safe retreat is always the prudent choice where possible.